calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 * The presence of a rule (hopefully) creates a better outcome (than no rule)
 * As an individual you may not be aware of all possible situations and their knock-on effects.
     * You can't do this deep thinking in the spur of the moment
-    * You can't have the understanding or perspective of all stakeholders at all times
+    * You can't have the understanding or perspective of all/more stakeholders rather than just your perspective

 Formal Communication